hongyin163/view-line/README.md

 ## API说明

-### moveByDom: 移动元素，显示对齐线
+### moveByDom(dom,top,left,onMoveEnd):  Move elements to show alignment lines

-- dom: 拖拽的DOM元素
+- dom: The dom element draged
-- top:元素相对容器top
+- top: The top value of the element relative to the container
-- left:元素相对容器left
+- left: The left value of the element relative to the container
-- onMoveEnd:拖拽结束的回调函数，返回最后的top和left
+- onMoveEnd: Callback function for the end of the drag and drop, returning the last top and left

-### resizeByDom: 改版元素大小，显示对齐线
+### resizeByDom(dom,top,left,height,width,onResizeEnd): Resize elements to show alignment lines

-- dom: 改变大小的DOM元素
+- dom: The dom element resized
-- top:元素相对容器top
+- top: The top value of the element relative to the container
-- left:元素相对容器left
+- left: The left value of the element relative to the container
-- height:元素的高度
+- height: The height of element
-- width:元素的宽度
+- width: The width of element
-- onResizeEnd:拖拽结束的回调函数，返回最后的top和left
+- onResizeEnd: Callback function for the end of the drag and drop, returning the last top and left

-## 示例
+## Example

-运行 `npm run dev` 可以启动 `sample` 文件夹的示例
+Run `npm run dev` under `sample` folder

-效果图如下：
+The rendering is as follows:

-对齐线：
+Alignment line:

 ![resize](https://github.com/hongyin163/view-line/assets/3040906/08ce4fbb-6e3f-4221-ba1f-3d4c193fb74f)

-间距吸附：
+Spacing adsorption:

 ![move](https://github.com/hongyin163/view-line/assets/3040906/b50b2b03-c36f-4e35-aed2-2341f72d46c8)